piyushpatel2005/learn-sails.js/README.md

 We can also change the configuration for automatically adding CSS and JS files from Grunt task configuration in `tasks/pipeline.js` file.

+Sails-linter automatically adds css files from `assets/styles` into html files.
+This happens automatically.
+It loads them inside <!--STYLES --> comment.
+It does similar automatic linking for JS files.
+These files are imported based on their name.